vincent-legoll/glancing/README.rst

     _HEAVY_TESTS = False
     _HUGE_TESTS = False

-In the run_tests.sh script you can also configure the usage of nose test plugins for code coverage, pep8 conformance checking and profiling.
+In the Makefile you can also configure the usage of nose test plugins for code coverage, pep8 conformance checking and profiling.

 The code coverage results will be located, after a test run, in: